Is Hosting Airbnb Worth It In 2024? Insights From Real Airbnb Hosts

 Christina Dennis's Verdict:

 Hosting on Airbnb is worth it.
-Though she hasn’t recouped her investment yet, the experience of hosting and interacting with guests has been incredibly rewarding.
+Although she hasn’t recouped her investment yet, the experience of hosting and interacting with guests has been incredibly rewarding.
 If you want to host, be prepared financially and mentally for its challenges and responsibilities.

 2. Kristen and Michael

+Kristen and Michael saw an increase in their Joshua Tree property’s bookings in 2023 compared with 2022.
+After adding a hot tub to their property, their earnings rose to $3,620 from $2,411 in February 2022.
+They observed similar patterns in the following months.
+April 2023 made them $6,560 against $5,186 in April 2022.
 The couple credits their Airbnb’s continued success to reinvestments in the property.
 While the hot tub led to a few issues, it also boosted their competitiveness in the market.
 They’ve also been diversifying on Vrbo and Lodgify, as well as their own direct booking site.
-Despite changes to Airbnb’s website affecting hosts, they’ve been able to adapt and maintain consistent bookings.
+Moreover, they've managed to adapt to Airbnb website changes affecting hosts.
+As a result, they’ve been able to maintain consistent bookings.

 Kristen & Michael's Verdict: